darby3/Next-Page/README.md

 I work in OSX land all the time, so I do non-platform-agnostic things here and there.
 I'll fix them if I move to another OS at some point and find out they break.

 This repository used to be called "npm Scripts Starter."
 Then I decided to name it something more fun.
+But not too fun.

 In January 2020 I swapped out Assemble for [11ty](https://www.11ty.dev/).
 Everything seems to work but then I haven't done much of anything too crazy with it yet.
 I think right now calling for a layout is required in the front matter of templates, but I think in another project I actually figured out how to set default layouts, so some day I might or should go back and apply that knowledge here.
 [There are also certainly other people doing this sort of thing better than I am](https://www.11ty.dev/docs/starter/) so it's worth shopping around a bit.
 I tend to like things basic, though.